 - “B” stands for Body of Individuals

 - “F” stands for Partnership Firm, and so on.

-PAN Card application form can be submitted online to two representative agencies namely UTI Infrastructure Technology and Services Limited (UTIITSL) and National Securities Depository Limited (NSDL).
-These agencies have been authorized by Income Tax Department to process PAN Application but the allotment of the PAN number remains in the hands of the Income Tax Department.
+PAN Card application form can be submitted online to two representative agencies namely UTI Infrastructure Technology And Services Limited (UTIITSL) and National Securities Depository Limited (NSDL).
+These agencies have been authorized by the Income Tax Department to process PAN Application but the allotment of the PAN number remains in the hands of the Income Tax Department.
 PAN application is to be submitted in Form 49A for Indian residents and Form 49AA by non-residents including foreign companies.

 It is Mandatory to Obtain a PAN Card

 - Individuals whose total income or the total income of any other person in respect of which the earlier mentioned person is assessable during the year, exceeds the threshold amount which is not chargeable to tax.

 - When returns are to be furnished by Charitable Trusts.